andrewray/mirage-fpga/index.md

 Note that if you have an older 256MB RPI then you must enable some swap in order to be able to build OCaml later on through OPAM.

+You can dramatically speed the build up by adding CPUs.
+On my quad core I assign three cores to the VM then modify the build script in the **Build From Source** section around line 330.
+Add -j4 to each of the three make invocations.

 ## Packages